Skip to content

 How it works

-Call the number on this page or submit the form for video pipeline inspection & testing in Corpus Christi.
+Call or send the form for video pipeline inspection & testing in Corpus Christi.
+Whichever is easiest.

 Tethered crawler inspection camera inside a large concrete sewer pipe with operator monitoring the live video feed on a control station outside.